-Section 2401.2; delete this section.
+Section 2401.2; delete this section in its entirety.

-(Reason: This section eliminates such booths from all compliance with Chapter 15 including, but not limited to: size, ventilation, fire protection, construction, etc. If the product utilized is changed to a more flammable substance, the lack of compliance with Chapter 15 could result in significant fire or deflagration and subsequent life safety hazard.)
+(Reason: This section eliminates such booths from all compliance with Chapter 24 including, but not limited to: size, ventilation, fire protection, construction, etc. If the product utilized is changed to a more flammable substance, the lack of compliance with Chapter 15 could result in significant fire or deflagration and subsequent life safety hazard.)

-Section 3103.3.1; delete this section.
+Section 3103.3.1; delete this section in its entirety

-(Reason: This new section of the Fire Code requires a fire sprinkler system to be installed in temporary tents and membrane structures, which is not a reasonable or enforceable requirement for a temporary use.
-A fire watch or fire alarm system is a more advisable approach for such occupancies that are only temporary.)
+(Reason: This section requires a fire sprinkler system to be installed in temporary tents and membrane structures, which is not a reasonable or enforceable requirement for a temporary use.
+A fire watch or fire alarm system is a more advisable approach for such occupancies that are only temporary in nature.)